jclxx/xero-helloworld-php/README.md

 - Xero presents a page saying "Enter this code in *appname* to finish the process", or
 - Xero redirects to a a "callback URL" which you choose, and it makes a GET request with oauth_verifier=*magicnumber*

-##Partner Apps##
+## Partner Apps ##

-A "partner application" is a variety of "public application" which has been specially upgraded by Xero.
+A "partner application" is a variety of public application which has been specially upgraded by Xero.
 You create a public app and then get them to upgrade it.
 We don't consider partner apps any further.

-##Using the Private App Hello World##
+## Using the Private App Hello World ##

 This project is just the simplest "Hello World" type Xero application, using Xero-PHP interface.